 Los Angeles will be the third city after Paris (1900, 1924 and 2024) to host the Olympic Games three times.

-Los Angeles became a major center of wartime manufacturing during World War II; the area produced more aircraft in one year than in all the pre-war years since the Wright brothers first flew an airplane in 1903, combined.
+During the Second World War, more aircraft were produced in one year than in all the pre-war years since the Wright brothers flew the first airplane in 1903, combined.

 On September 14, 1908, Los Angeles created the first municipal zoning ordinance in the United States, establishing residential and industrial land use zones.

-In 1908, librarian Charles Fletcher Lummis reported that there were at least 12 pronunciation variants for the name of Los Angeles.
+In 1908, librarian Charles Fletcher Lummis reported that there were at least 12 pronunciation variants of the name Los Angeles.

 Los Angeles will be the third city after London (1908, 1948 and 2012) to host the Olympic Games three times.